pivotal/docs-tap/application-accelerator/best-practices/fragments.hbs.md

 # Best practices for using Fragments

-This topic outlines the benefits, and design considerations for Fragments.
+This topic tells you about the benefits, and design considerations for fragments.

 ## Benefits of using Fragment